y3nk0/translation-service-ans/README.md

 # ANS Translation Service

+## Demo & API
-Flask API for the ANS translation service and web interface.
+Web interface and Flask API for the ANS translation service and

 ## Usage